Benfoxyy/Django-Online-Shop/README.md

 ## Docker
 Docker is a powerful tool for run, deploying and transferring project, so i decided to use it .

-As i said i separet my site, so for run it on development or deployment mode, you should follow one of these section :
+As i said i separet my site, so for running it on development or deployment mode, you should follow one of these section :

 ## Development
 ```bash